 - ✓ Input matrix: Read from an input binary file (.bif).
 You can use the provided puppet.bif file that represents the 1600×1200 input image in Fig. 1(a).
-Each element is an unsigned 8-bit number (or uint8). - You can use the function read_binfile from Laboratory 3 to read data the image data (stored as a 1D array in a raster-scan fashion) (use typ=0 since each element is of type uint8). - You can also use the read image function available in Tutorial #2 (for image convolution). - ✓ Output histogram: Elements are of type int (32-bit signed integer), also referred as int 32. - To store the int output array in a .bof file, you can use write image code available in Tutorial #2. - Output array verification: You need to verify the generated .bof file.
+Each element is an unsigned 8-bit number (or uint8). - Some MATLAB/Octave versions may have a slightly different implementation of rgb2gray function.
+It is strongly suggested that you generate your own puppet.bif file with the provided MATLAB script (choose option '1').
+Or you can use the provided puppet.bif file, but MATLAB must compute the histogram based off that .bif file. - You can use the function read_binfile from Laboratory 3 to read data the image data (stored as a 1D array in a raster-scan fashion) (use typ=0 since each element is of type uint8). - You can also use the read image function available in Tutorial #2 (for image convolution). - ✓ Output histogram: Elements are of type int (32-bit signed integer), also referred as int32. - To store the int output array in a .bof file, you can use write image code available in Tutorial #2. - Output array verification: You need to verify the generated .bof file.
 You can do this via the lab6.m script. - ✓ Once you place the .bof file (puppet.bof) in the same folder as the script, run the script.
 The script will display the input image. - ✓ When prompted to select an option, choose option '2'.
 This will compute the histogram and display it. - ✓ Then, when prompted to select an option, choose option '3'.
 Here, the MATLAB® script will read the puppet.bof file, plot the histogram generated by your C++ code (save this file as a .jpeg), and display the sum of differences between the MATLAB and C++-generated histograms.
 The result should be 0. - Compile the code and execute the application on the DE2i-150 Board.
 Complete Table I (use an average of 10 executions in order to get the computation time for each case). - ✓ Example: ./lab6 4 ↓ - It will compute the application using nt = 4.

 - Take a screenshot of the software running in the Terminal for nt=4.
-It should show the output histogram values (try to print out as many as you can on the screen) and the processing time. - \checkmark Your code should measure the computation time (only the actual computation portion) in us. - Provided files: lab6.m, puppet.jpg, puppet.bif.
+It should show the output histogram values (try to print out as many as you can on the screen) and the processing time. - $\checkmark\,$ Your code should measure the computation time (only the actual computation portion) in us. - Provided files: lab6.m, puppet.jpg, puppet.bif.